Jhonson924/berkeley/Used_Car_Dealership/readme.md

 ## Data Preparation

+- Following below steps are executed for dataset preparation by apply drop method to relevant columns, elimanating zero values, fill categrial and drop null values.
+- applied log transformation for outliers and applied pca from removing outliers
+- visualized price, year and odometer distributions.
+- Data enconding approach

 ### 1. Drop row for duplicate VIN number based on price and odometer
 ### 2. Drop rows for VIN column = '0'
 ### 3. Drop Columns that are not required (id, VIN & region)